projectara/greybus-spec/source/introduction.rst

 reference.

-The Greybus Specification is included within the MDK; its purpose is to define software interfaces whose data and control flow crosses module boundaries.
+The Greybus Specification is included within the MDK; its purpose is to define software interfaces whose data and control flow cross module boundaries.
 This is required to ensure software compatibility and interoperability between modules and the endoskeleton.